workadventure/workadventure/README.md

 ## Work in progress

-Work Adventure is a web-based collaborative workspace for small to medium teams (2-100 people) presented in the form of a 16-bit video game.
+Skate Adventure is Work Adventure a web-based collaborative workspace for small to medium teams (2-100 people) presented in the form of a
+16-bit video game with characters that skateboard and a slightly different logo added to the mix .

-In Work Adventure, you can move around your office and talk to your colleagues (using a video-chat feature that is triggered when you move next to a colleague).
+In Skate Adventure, you can move around your office and outside talk to your colleagues or skater buddies (using a video-chat feature that is triggered when you move next to another avatar

 ## Getting started